GridTools/gt4py/docs/functional/architecture/0011-On_The_Fly_Compilation.md

 The same decision should be followed for other language bindings, wherever possible.

 #### Consequences
-The `fencil_processors.source_modules.source_modules.SourceModule` class has been designed to carry enough information for the bindings generator to convert from the common python call interface to whatever the backend C++ code requires.
+The `program_processors.source_modules.source_modules.SourceModule` class has been designed to carry enough information for the bindings generator to convert from the common python call interface to whatever the backend C++ code requires.

 #### Reason
 The advantage is that compiled programs can be called with the same arguments independently of which (C++) backends were used, without forcing backend implementers to reinvent the wheel when it comes to converting to data structures their bakend's C++ side knows how to work with.